W5DEV/python-legends-and-legacies/README.md

 - ~~Create a basic character creation system~~
 - Add rules and traits for character races
 - Add benefits, features and proficiencies for character classes
-- Determine proficency bonus
+- Determine proficiency bonus
 - Determine ability modifiers
 - Create an option to take equipment based on class and background
 - Flesh out equipment options other than weapons and armor
-- Make weapons, equipment and armor equipable
+- Allow player to equip weapons, equipment and armor
 - Calculate armor class based on currently equipped armor

 ### Phase 2: Storytelling